 Date, Time & Location: (Both weeks are required)

-Beginning at 1:00 PM on Monday, December 9 and
+Beginning at 1:00 PM on Monday, March 17 and ending on Thursday, March 20

 Application: Those wishing to participate should complete and return the Application Form and Pre-Test below according to the following guidelines: •Candidates must have a diagnosis of mental illness or a dual diagnosis of mental illness and addictive disease and a strong desire to identify themselves as a person in recovery from a behavioral health diagnosis (current or former consumer of behavioral health services). •Applicants must hold a GED or High School diploma and be at least 18 years of age.
 An applicant may be requested to provide a copy of this document. •In addition, applicants must demonstrate strong reading comprehension and written communication skills as indicated by their responses on the pre-test. •Applicants must have demonstrated experience with leadership, advocacy, or governance, and be well grounded in recovery (one year between diagnosis and application to the training).